About the course

 Outdated health policy risks the wellbeing of individuals, families, and communities.
 To initiate change and improve medical provision, interdisciplinary and collaborative education is key.
 Our Online Master of Public Health (MPH) gives you the experience needed to help drive the necessary changes to safeguard public health without interrupting your career.

-Our distance learning programme takes an international approach to public health and puts emphasis on original research.
+The University of Glasgow is one of the top 100 of the world's universities (QS World University Rankings 2022) and the university has provided education in public health since 1839.
 Our Master of Public Health is widely recognised by businesses and health organisations around the world and opens careers in teaching, health programme management, epidemiology, and academic research.
+This distance learning programme takes an international approach to public health and puts emphasis on original research.

 The COVID-19 pandemic has shown that no country, regardless of income, is immune to the effects of a contagious disease.
 Crucial to tackling it effectively requires an in-depth theoretical and practical understanding of public health principles and practice as well as epidemiology, health protection and health promotion.
 University of Glasgow Master of Public Health scholars graduate with a variety of skills, meaning they can make a significant difference to whatever public health environment they find themselves working in.